-- The instructor has the primary responsibility for maintenance of academic integrity and controlling classroom behavior and can order temporary removal or exclusion from the classroom of any student engaged in disruptive conduct or conduct that violates the general rules and regulations of the institution for each class session during which the conduct occurs.
-Extended or permanent exclusion from the classroom beyond the session in which the conduct occurred or further disciplinary action can be effected only through appropriate procedures of the institution. - Disruptive behavior in the classroom may be defined as, but not limited to, behavior that obstructs or disrupts the learning environment (e.g., offensive language, harassment of students or professors, repeated outbursts from a student which disrupt the flow of instruction or prevent concentration on the subject taught, failure to cooperate in maintaining classroom decorum, etc.), emailing or text messaging, and the continued use of any electronic or other noise or light-emitting device which disturbs others (e.g., disturbing noises from cell phones, laptop computers, games, etc.). - Plagiarism, cheating, and other forms of academic dishonesty are prohibited.
+1. The instructor has the primary responsibility for maintenance of academic integrity and controlling classroom behavior and can order temporary removal or exclusion from the classroom of any student engaged in disruptive conduct or conduct that violates the general rules and regulations of the institution for each class session during which the conduct occurs.
+Extended or permanent exclusion from the classroom beyond the session in which the conduct occurred or further disciplinary action can be effected only through appropriate procedures of the institution.

+- 2. Disruptive behavior in the classroom may be defined as, but not limited to, behavior that obstructs or disrupts the learning environment (e.g., offensive language, harassment of students or professors, repeated outbursts from a student which disrupt the flow of instruction or prevent concentration on the subject taught, failure to cooperate in maintaining classroom decorum, etc.), emailing or text messaging, and the continued use of any electronic or other noise or light-emitting device which disturbs others (e.g., disturbing noises from cell phones, laptop computers, games, etc.). - 3.
+Plagiarism, cheating, and other forms of academic dishonesty are prohibited.
 Students guilty of academic misconduct, either directly or indirectly, through participation or assistance, are immediately responsible to the instructor of the class.
 Based on their professional judgment, instructors have the authority to impose the following academic sanctions: (a) require the student to repeat the assignment for full or partial credit; (b) assign a zero, an "F," or any other grade appropriate for the assignment or examination; (c) assign an "F" for the course.
 In addition, disciplinary sanctions may be imposed through the regular institutional procedures.
 When a faculty member discovers an incident of academic misconduct and the student's grade is lowered or the student is assigned an "F" in the course, the faculty member will notify the academic dean.
 The academic dean will notify the student in writing within five (5) working days and provide a summary of the details of the incident and the penalty along with an explanation of the student's right to due process and the College's appeal process.
-The academic dean will also notify the Dean of Students. - When a student receives more than one "F" as a result of academic misconduct, the Dean of Students will summon the student and begin proceedings for additional disciplinary actions, subject to the process for disciplinary procedures, outlined in Part 6. - A student may not drop or withdraw from a course when he or she is suspected of academic misconduct to avoid a penalty for academic misconduct. - Other disciplinary sanctions will be imposed only through the appropriate institutional student disciplinary processes coordinated by the Dean of Students.
+The academic dean will also notify the Dean of Students. - When a student receives more than one "F" as a result of academic misconduct, the Dean of Students will summon the student and begin proceedings for additional disciplinary actions, subject to the process for disciplinary procedures, outlined in Part 6. - 2.
+A student may not drop or withdraw from a course when he or she is suspected of academic misconduct to avoid a penalty for academic misconduct. - 3.
+Other disciplinary sanctions will be imposed only through the appropriate institutional student disciplinary processes coordinated by the Dean of Students. - 4.
+Students may appeal a grade assignment associated with a finding of academic misconduct, as distinct from a student disciplinary sanction, through appropriate institutional academic misconduct procedures as defined below: - If the student wishes to appeal a grade as a result of academic misconduct, he or she should submit a written appeal to the appropriate academic dean within five (5) business days of the event.
+The appeal should include the identifying the element(s) of concern; justification for appeal; and attachment of any and/or all supporting material. - 2.
+The appropriate academic dean will review the appeal, perform whatever investigation is deemed necessary, discuss the issues with the student, and make a decision.
+The academic dean will have ten (10) business days to respond.